Villa: Rome

 Rome had more than its share of villas with easy reach of the small sixteenth-century city: the progenitor, the first villa suburbana built since Antiquity, was the Belvedere or palazzetto, designed by Antonio del Pollaiuolo and built on the slope above the Vatican Palace.

 The Villa Madama, the design of which, attributed to Raphael and carried out by Giulio Romano in 1520, was one of the most influential private houses ever built; elements derived from Villa Madama appeared in villas through the 19th century.
 Villa Albani was built near the Porta Salaria.
 Other are the Villa Borghese; the Villa Doria Pamphili (1650); the Villa Giulia of Pope Julius III (1550), designed by Vignola.
 The Roman villas Villa Ludovisi and Villa Montalto, were destroyed during the late nineteenth century in the wake of the real estate bubble that took place in Rome after the seat of government of a united Italy was established at Rome.

 The cool hills of Frascati gained the Villa Aldobrandini (1592); the Villa Falconieri and the Villa Mondragone.
 The Villa d'Este near Tivoli is famous for the water play in its terraced gardens.
 The Villa Medici was on the edge of Rome, on the Pincian Hill, when it was built in 1540.
 Besides these designed for seasonal pleasure, usually located within easy distance of a city, other Italian villas were remade from a rocca or castello, as the family seat of power, such as Villa Caprarola for the Farnese.

 Near Siena in Tuscany, the Villa Cetinale was built by Cardinal Flavio Chigi.
 He employed Carlo Fontana, pupil of Gian Lorenzo Bernini to transform the villa and dramatic gardens in a Roman Baroque style by 1680.
 The Villa Lante garden is one of the most sublime creations of the Italian villa in the landscape, completed in the 17th century.

 Venice

 In the later 16th century in the northeastern Italian Peninsula the Palladian villas of the Veneto, designed by Andrea Palladio (1508–1580), were built in Vicenza in the Republic of Venice.
 Palladio always designed his villas with reference to their setting.
-He often unified all the farm buildings into the architecture of his extended villas.
+He often unified all the farm buildings into the architecture of his extended villas while focusing on symmetry and perfect proportion.

 Examples are the Villa Emo, the Villa Godi, the Villa Forni Cerato, the Villa Capra "La Rotonda", and Villa Foscari.

 The Villas are grouped into an association (Associazione Ville Venete) and offer touristic itineraries and accommodation possibilities.